What They Are & How to Apply

 Where does the money come from?

-Fellowships applications vary, depending on their purpose.
-For most fellowships, some or all of the following components will be required:
+Fellowship applications vary, depending on their purpose, but most contain some or all of the following components:

-- Short essays – one or two-paragraph statements answering questions specific to the fellowship
+- Short essays, in the form of one- or two-paragraph statements, answering questions specific to the award

-- Transcripts (usually official) from all undergraduate institutions, including study abroad
+- Transcripts from all undergraduate institutions, including study abroad

-- Recommendations – from 2-3 professors and sometimes professionals who know you well and can attest to your academic and personal qualities
+- Letters of Recommendation from professors and/or professionals who know you well and can attest to your academic and personal qualities

 - A language evaluation